Communities

 Our Purpose:

-- To promote, celebrate and preserve Nepali culture, traditions, language, costumes of Nepal and overall Nepali pride in the Barwon South West Region.
+- To promote, celebrate and preserve Nepalese culture, traditions, language, costumes of Nepal and overall Nepali pride in the Barwon South West Region.

-- To show Nepali cultural diversity and solidarity through the Geelong Ethnic Community Council.
+- To show Nepalese cultural diversity and solidarity through the Geelong Ethnic Community Council.

-- To support Nepal and Nepalese living in Geelong and Surf Coast region in crisis.
+- To support Nepalese people living in Geelong and Surf Coast region in crisis.

-- Work closely with other Australian communities and agencies to promote Nepali culture and share multiculturalism with all.
+- Work closely with other Australian communities and agencies to promote Nepalese culture and share multiculturalism with all.

 - Coordinate and facilitate festivals among Nepalese and other communities in Geelong and Surf Coast.